sofiaborovskaia/bridge-for-billions/README.md

 - Sort results by category.
 - Open card: Include an API request to "resource_url" to fetch more information about each result, such as artist - descriptions or album track lists.
 - Favourites: Save results to local storage.
-- Style: Override focus styles on input and select elements, add a glowing animation on the Add to ❤️ button, and add a customized scrollbar.
+- Style: Override focus styles on input and select elements, add a glowing animation on the Your list of favourites button hove, add a customized scrollbar, remove hover styles on mobile scroll.
 - Structure: Move the fetch function from search container into the reducers file.
 - Redux: separate global reducer into search (controls search query), results (array of results), pagination and favourites.
 Use Redux Toolkit `useAppDispatch` and `useAppSelector` instead the plane Redux `useDispatch` and `useSelector`.
 - Performance: Refactor the code in Search Container to remove the double loop where I iterate through favourites for each new search result.
 While it may not noticeably impact loading times with small data sets (the user only loads 7 results and I doubt they will have millions of favourite items), it's good practice to avoid unnecessary looping and improve scalability.
 Talking in terms of Big O notation, by reducing the time complexity from O(n²) to O(n), we can ensure better performance with larger data sets.